CellProfiler/CellProfiler-plugins/Instructions/Install_environment_instructions_windows.md

 8. **Activate your environment**

-   In your terminal, enter `conda activate Cellprofiler_plugins` to activate your environment
+   In your terminal, enter `conda activate CP_plugins` to activate your environment

 9. **Verify that cellprofiler is installed correctly by running it from the command line.**